 The attacks become more and more organized and intelligent.
 Experts say that, with network development, crime is surely expected to continue to grow in 2021 and businesses will have to invest more in digital security to fend off DDoS attacks.

 Due to the coronavirus pandemic, internet usage has increased significantly.
 With longer screen time, cybercriminals have amplified the volume of their assaults.
-To establish efficient cybersecurity strategies, you need to know how to identify those attacks.
+To establish efficient cybersecurity strategies, you need to know how to identify those cyber attacks.

 A DDoS attack is defined as a cyber attack by “Distributed Denial-of-Service".